Systematic analysis of 3HDM symmetries: GOOFy-like transformations of 3HDMs

 \subsection{GOOFy HF-like transformations}

 First, consider symmetry transformations of the form

 \textit{cf.} eq.~(5.3) of Ref~\cite{Trautner:2025yxz}.
 In this case the $SU(2)$ bilinear singlets transform as

-These transformations correspond to the ``original" GOOFy transformations introduced in Ref.~\cite{Ferreira:2023dke}.
-When presented in terms of the $h_{ij}$ singlet transformations, it becomes evident that such transformations can at most introduce additional relations among the bilinear terms, while leaving the quartic part unaffected.
+It is clear that these transformations can only generate extra relations among the bilinear terms, without affecting the quartic part.
+Transformations of the form~\eqref{Eq:HF_G_mUUs} correspond to the GOOFy transformations introduced in Ref.~\cite{Ferreira:2023dke}.

-If we choose the identity matrix, $\mathcal{U} = \mathcal{I}_3$, the $SU(2)$ bilinear singlets transform simply as $h_{ij} \mapsto - h_{ij}$, \textit{i.e.}, according to $\overline{\mathbb{Z}}_2$.
-As noted earlier, this case renders a scalar potential with the most general quartic couplings, but with all bilinear terms vanishing.
-This observation identifies a whole family of scalar potentials with $\mu_{ij}^2=0$.
-One may regard this as an alternative to the CP2 model, which also yields the most general NHDM potential, but with all couplings real.
+The choice $\mathcal{U} = \mathcal{I}_3$ corresponds to $\overline{\mathbb{Z}}_2:~h_{ij} \mapsto - h_{ij}$.
+As noted earlier, this case renders a potential with the most general quartic couplings, while all bilinear terms vanish.
+This observation identifies an entire family of scalar potentials with $\mu_{ij}^2=0$.
 This behaviour has been verified explicitly for all HF transformations.

 Beyond the $\mu_{ij}^2=0$ family of scalar potentials, there exist other configurations where bilinear terms need not vanish.
 We now turn to discussing these cases, by categorising potentials based on the patterns of eigenvalues in the bilinear formalism.
-Here, $V_\mathcal{G}$ will denote the quartic part of the scalar potential together with the corresponding allowed bilinear terms listed separately: \begin{itemize} \item $\mathbf{1_4 1_2 2_1}$:\\ $V_{O(2)_{[SO(2) \rtimes \mathbb{Z}_2]} \times U(1)}$ with $i\mu_{12}^2$;\\ $V_{O(2)_{[U(1) \rtimes \mathbb{Z}_2]} \times U(1)}$ with $\mu_{22}^2=-\mu_{11}^2$.
+Here, $V_\mathcal{G}$ will denote the quartic part of the scalar potential together with the corresponding allowed bilinear terms listed separately: \begin{itemize} \item $\mathbf{1_4 1_2 2_1}$:\\ $V_{O(2)_{[SO(2) \rtimes \mathbb{Z}_2]} \times U(1)}$ with $i\mu_{12}^2$; \\ $V_{O(2)_{[U(1) \rtimes \mathbb{Z}_2]} \times U(1)}$ with $\mu_{22}^2=-\mu_{11}^2$.

 \item $\mathbf{1_4 4_1}$:\\ $V_{U(1) \circ V_4}$ with $\mu_{22}^2= - \mu_{11}^2$.

 \item $\mathbf{3_2 2_1}$:\\ $V_{O(2)_{[SO(2) \rtimes \mathbb{Z}_2]}}$ with $i\mu_{12}^2$;\\ $V_{O(2)_{[U(1) \rtimes \mathbb{Z}_2]}}$ with $\mu_{22}^2=-\mu_{11}^2$;\\ $V_{S_3}$ with $\mu_{22}^2=-\mu_{11}^2$.